opdavies/talks/src/test-driven-drupal/slides.rst

 .. raw:: pdf

-  TextAnnotation "Become maintainer in 2012"
+  TextAnnotation "I saw this tweet by Tim Millwood and become the maintainer in 2012."

 .. page:: imagePage